WaqarZahour/waqarzahour.github.io/README.md

 read books, watching movies and playing table tennis.

 > _**Fun factoids:**_
-Check keyboard works by typing "THE QUICK BROWN FOX JUMPS OVER THE LAZY DOG."
+Check keyboard works by typing "THE QUICK BROWN FOX JUMPS OVER THE LAZY DOG"
-Your brain will stop thinking when contradiction occurs "A PERFUME WITHOUT FRAGRANCE."
-The hardest job is "TO SQUEEZE YOUR WARDROBE."
+Your brain will stop thinking when contradiction occurs "A PERFUME WITHOUT FRAGRANCE" The hardest job is "TO SQUEEZE YOUR WARDROBE"
-Doesn't matter how many time you fail in an interview "IT WILL REFLECT ON YOUR RESUME."
+Doesn't matter how many time you fail in an interview "IT WILL NOT REFLECT ON YOUR RESUME"

 ## Skills
 Less is more, I specialize in the field of development.